sbdchd/flake8-pie/README.md

 ### PIE787: no-len-condition

-Empty collections are fasley in Python so calling `len()` is unnecessary when checking for emptiness in an if statement/expression.
+Empty collections are falsey in Python so calling `len()` is unnecessary when checking for emptiness in an if statement/expression.

 Comparing to explicit scalars is allowed.